arkarmoeandrew/ICT105-Quartet-MVP/docs/weekly-logbook.md

 - Add upload validation and confirmation messages.
 - Verify consistency across README, weekly logbook, issues, datasets, Power BI, and supporting documents before the final submission.
 - Begin full frontend implementation and testing for the final prototype.
-- Make request and contact buttons more clearly different.
-- Improve admin dashboard filtering and management controls.
-- Protect personal information by using private in-platform messaging.
-- Update the prototype based on the validation findings before the next lab.